Azure/Industrial-IoT/README.md

 ### Using IoT Edge
 The description in **Using it as a module in Azure IoT Edge** above is the simplest configuration.
 Very common is that you want to use the configuration files accessible in the host file system.
-Here is a set of `Container Create Options`which allow you to achieve this:
+Here is a set of `Container Create Options`which allow you to achieve this (be aware that the following example is of a deployment using Linux Containers for Windows):

         {
             "Hostname": "publisher",